bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

 My father rarely speaks to me.
-He usually sits, still like a tree, and gaze out over the yard, from the comfy chair where he sits guard.
+He usually sits, still like a tree, and gaze out over the yard, from the chair where he sits guard.

 'New dog, from a few houses down', he concludes with a vexed frown,